hdoi/op_tools/docs/manual.md

 The variable $a$ is the number of times to perform averaging the value amoung neighborhood particles.
 The list $N_b(i)$ is the list of $N$ neighborhood particles of particle $i$.
 The variable $M_b(i)$ is the list of $N/2$ nearest neighbors of particle $i$.
+The variable $type$ is a variable that specifies the number of times to add vectors.
 The variable $mode$ is indicating how to determine particle $K$.
 When the variable $mode$ is 'dist'$, particle $k$ is the particle in the list $N_b(i)$ nearest from the coordinate $r'_j$, opposite side of particle $r_i$.
 When the variable $mode$ is 'angle', particle $k$ is the particle in the list $N_b(i)$ whose angle $\theta_{jik}$ is closest to $\pi$.